Freevini/ReCycled/README.md

 Circleries.sh -h
 ```

 In addition you have to install Minimap2 and bedtools.
-Make sure that bash will find them either via adding to PATH variable or installation into a systems folder.
+Make sure that bash will find them either via adding to PATH variable or installation into a system folder.

 # Usage examples